AnnaKolb/fun-emily-app/backend/README.md

 # BEFORE running the code

-in the terminal make sure to have all the node_modules installed (npm install in terminal)
+In the terminal make sure to have all the node_modules installed (npm install in terminal)

 # Run the code
-then, type in "nodemon index.js" and redirect yourself to the port the program is running on
+Type in "nodemon index.js" and redirect yourself to the port the program is running on